Harry Armbruster: Professional career

 Armbruster began his professional baseball career in 1902 with the Providence Grays of the Class-A Eastern League.
 That season, he batted .253 with 62 hits and eight doubles in 67 games played.
 In 1903, Armbruster continued playing with the Providence team.
 On the season, he batted .257 with 68 runs, 120 hits, 14 doubles, five triples, two home runs and 20 stolen bases in 131 games played.
-During the 1904 season, Armbruster played for two teams; the Grays, who he had played with for the past two seasons, and the Class-B Manchester, New Hampshire baseball team.
+During the 1904 season, Armbruster played for two teams; the Grays, who he had played with for the past two seasons, and the Class-B Manchester, New Hampshire based, Manchester baseball team.
 With Providence, he batted .272 with 41 hits, two doubles and one triple in 45 games played.
 In 48 games with the Manchester team, Armbruster batted .362 with 63 hits, two doubles and seven triples.
 As a member of the Manchester club, Armbruster's batting average was second amongst batters in the New England League.
 During the 1905 season, Armbruster split the season between the Manchester club and the Lawrence Colts, both of the New England League.
 Between the two teams, he batted .339 with 134 hits in 107 games played.
 Armbruster led the New England League in hits and was second in batting average.

 Armbruster signed with the Philadelphia Athletics in February 1906.
-He joined the team for spring training in Birmingham, Alabama that season.
+He joined the team for spring training in Birmingham, Alabama, that season.
 Armbruster was used a replacement for Danny Hoffman who was traded to the New York Highlanders for the rights to negotiate with outfielder Dave Fultz.
 Fultz and Athletics manager Connie Mack never reached an agreement.
 Armbruster was scheduled assigned to the Newark minor league team for the start of the season; however, Mack added him to the major league roster before he appeared in a game.
 He made his debut in Major League Baseball on April 30, 1906.
 On June 23, against pitcher Joe Harris, Armbruster hit his first major league home run.
 He primarily played center field as a member of the Athletics.
 During the season, he compiled a batting average of .238 with 40 runs, 63 hits, six doubles, three triples, two home runs, 24 runs batted in and 13 stolen bases in 91 games played.
 On defense, he played a total of 74 games in the outfield, committing four errors in 137 total chances.